-- If you want to display the window docking area at the top of the Vegas® Pro window, select the Display timeline at bottom of main window check box on the Display tab of the Preferences dialog.
-Clear the check box to display the docking area at the bottom of the Vegas Pro window. - If you want to display tabs at the top of docking windows, select the Position tabs at top of docked windows check box on the Display tab of the Preferences dialog.
+- If you want to display the window docking area at the top of the VEGAS[®] Pro window, select the Display timeline at bottom of main window check box on the Display tab of the Preferences dialog.
+Clear the check box to display the docking area at the bottom of the VEGAS Pro window. - If you want to display tabs at the top of docking windows, select the Position tabs at top of docked windows check box on the Display tab of the Preferences dialog.

-You can also create multiple floating docks to organize your Vegas Pro windows.
-These docks can float over the Vegas Pro window or - if you have a dual-monitor video card - on a secondary monitor.
+You can also create multiple floating docks to organize your VEGAS Pro windows.
+These docks can float over the VEGAS Pro window or - if you have a dual-monitor video card - on a secondary monitor.

-- To dock a window, drag it to the docking area or a floating dock.
+- To dock a window, ctrl + drag it by the title bar to the docking area or a floating dock.
 Drop near the top of the window to create a tabbed window or a new docking area.
 Drop at the top of the window to dock the window at the top.
-Drop at the bottom of the window to dock the window at the bottom. - To undock a window, click the handle and drag it out of the docking area or floating dock. - To prevent a window from docking when you drag it, hold the Ctrl key. - When the Allow floating windows to dock check box on the Display tab of the Preferences dialog is cleared, windows will not dock unless you hold the Ctrl key.
-When the check box is selected, you can prevent a window from docking by holding the Ctrl key. - To expand a docked window so it fills the docking area, click the Maximize button 4.
-Click again to restore the window to its previous size. - To remove a window from the docking area or a floating dock, click the Close button x.
+Drop at the bottom of the window to dock the window at the bottom. - To undock a window, click the and drag the window tab out of the docking area or floating dock. - To prevent a window from docking when you drag it, do not hold the Ctrl key. - When the Allow floating windows to dock check box on the Display tab of the Preferences dialog is cleared, windows will not dock unless you hold the Ctrl key.
+When the check box is selected, you can prevent a window from docking by holding the Ctrl key. - To expand a docked window so it fills the docking area, click the Maximize button .
+Click the restore button to restore the window to its previous size. - To remove a window from the docking area or a floating dock, click the Close button X.